Shivvrat/NeuPI/README.md

     1. Computing the negative log-likelihood (loss) of a solution to a MPE query on a Markov Network (Probabilistic Graphical odels) and Sum-Product Network (Probabilistic Circuits).
     2. Training a neural solver to solve MPE queries on a Markov Network and Sum-Product Network.
     3. Performing inference with a trained neural solver on a Markov Network and Sum-Product Network.
+    4. Discretizing the probabilities to binary assignments.
+Advanced discretizers include `KNearestDiscretizer` and `OAUAI`.

 ## Implemented Methods